-Saving seeds from vegetables and herbs is an easy and economical way to perpetuate favorite varieties.
+Saving seeds is an easy and economical way to continue growing favorite varieties.

 - Save seeds from healthy plants and healthy produce.
 Seeds from sickly plants may produce weak seedlings, might pass on genetic weakness, or even harbor disease.
-Choose your best plants to save seed from.
+For best results, save seeds from your best plants.

 - Grow open-pollinated varieties for seed saving.
-Seeds from hybrid varieties will not 'breed true' and might produce plants very different from the parent.
+Seeds from hybrid varieties may not “breed true”, i.e. might produce plants very different from the parent.

 - Let seeds mature on the plant before collecting.
-For vegetables, this sometimes means leaving them on the plant longer than for harvesting to eat.
+For vegetables, this sometimes means leaving them on the plant longer than you would for best eating quality.

 - Label and date seed packets.
-Include information like plant type, variety, and any special growing conditions such as steps taken to prevent cross-pollination.
+Useful information to include: plant type, variety, any special growing conditions such as steps taken to prevent cross-pollination.

 Selecting seeds to save

 For seeds to breed true, successful seed saving requires a little knowledge of how plants are pollinated.
 Seeds from hybrid (F1) plants may yield unexpected results.
 The easiest seeds for reliable results are self-pollinating plants.

 Some examples of easy seeds to save are below.
 Click on the links for more detailed information.

 - Globe amaranth

 More difficult seeds to save